CPFL/ros2_b2b/README.md

 ## Overview

-* The proposed framework can evaluate the porting for self-driving software.<br>
-* The proposed framework can perform tests with the same input data.<br>
+The proposed framework stores and compares the output results of modules that are working accurately and previously ported modules with the same functionality.
+Experimental results show that the user can determine whether self-driving software using ROS 2 could be successfully ported to embedded platforms.

 ## Requirements